Butterfly Milkweed for Butterflies

 Propagating Asclepias tuberosa – How to Start from Seed

-Like most milkweeds (but not all), Butterfly Weed seeds must be cold stratified for a period of time to break dormancy but only if they are fresh (just harvested).
+Like most milkweeds (but not all), Butterfly Milkweed seeds must be cold stratified for a period of time to break dormancy but only if they are fresh (just harvested).
 They can also be winter sown or fall planted if you are using freshly harvested seeds for growth the following spring.
 If cold stratifying indoors then plan on stratifying them for at least 30 days.

 However, Asclepias tuberosa seeds will break dormancy after time.
 Our seeds have already broken dormancy and will germinate readily within a week or two after planting – no cold stratification needed.